Simple Manjaro NAS

 This little project will use the web-based cockpit administration application.
 This application is maintained by Red Hat developers - so all documentation inside the app is pointing to Red Hat documentation.

-You should consider adding the firewalld to your system - cockpit has an excellent applet for maintaining firewalld.
+To fend off unwanted traffic - you should consider adding the firewalld to your system - cockpit has an excellent applet for maintaining firewalld (only the default zone is managed).

-Should you want to explore some Arch Linux based documentation - there is a - sort of - entry point in the Arch Linux wiki → Cockpit - ArchWiki
+Should you want to explore some Arch Linux based documentation - see this entry point into the Arch Linux wiki → Cockpit - ArchWiki

 Installing cockpit is simple